Skip to Content

 • Stereotactic radiosurgery

 Sometimes radiation therapy or the spread of cancer from other parts of your body can disintegrate or break your pelvic bones.
-We offer the pelvic stabilization procedure as a potential solution.
-If you're a good candidate for this surgery, it might help repair the affected bones with screws or rods.
+We offer the pelvic stabilization procedure as a potential solution to repair the affected bones.

 Surgery for gynecological cancer